 You can find a car starting from $ 1000 NZD.
 You can go to a car reseller, but many people do it through the Facebook groups or Trademe.

 There are a thousand Facebook Groups.
-Just type: “buy sell trade cars in New Zealand” or “cheap cars +(city)” or “car under $ 1500 new Zealand”.
+Just type: “buy sell trade cars in New Zealand” or “cheap cars +(city)”.

 There’s a huge market for buying and selling second-hand vehicles.
-Changing ownership is very simple.
+Changing ownership is very simple, here’s the link to the New Zealand Transport Agency.
 For 9 NZD, you can get yourself a car.

-If you prefer the convenience of renting a vehicle, the company that I use is Jucy Rentals.
-I’m including this website only as an example, but there are many others (this is NOT an affiliate post).
+If you prefer the convenience of renting a vehicle, the company that I use is Jucy Rentals, they have good customer service and the renting process is quite smooth.
+I’m including this website only as an example—this is not a sponsored post—, but there are many others!

 Throughout the country, there’s a great focus on customer service, so in general, car rental companies are reliable.
 If you are looking for something “cheap", you can rent a car or a "budget" campervan for $ 40 NZD per day.

 The final cost of the rental will depend on what type of extras you choose for the car insurance.